ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | Cluster name | The name of the cluster that the add-on service is installed on. |
 | Status | The status of the add-on service. |
 | Delete icon | To delete the service, click this icon and confirm. |
-{: caption="Table 6. vCenter Server add-on services" caption-side="bottom"}
+{: caption="Table 6.
+Services tab for Automated instances" caption-side="bottom"}

-## Procedure to view licensing details for vCenter Server instances
+## Procedure to view licensing details for Automated instances
 {: #vc_viewinginstances-procedure-view-license}

 Click the **Licensing** tab to view the details of the current license.
 You can compare with other license types and change the current license if required.

-## Procedure to view deployment history for vCenter Server instances
+## Procedure to view deployment history for Automated instances
 {: #vc_viewinginstances-procedure-view-deploy-history}

 Click the **Deployment history** tab to view the deployment history for the instance.